Concordium/concordium-ledger-app/README.md

 ```
 To build a new release make sure that `APPVERSION` has been bumped correctly, and then run
 ```
+make clean
 export BOLOS_SDK=nanos-secure-sdk
 make release

+make clean
+export BOLOS_SDK=nanosplus-secure-sdk
+make release
 ```
-The release will be packaged into a `.zip` archive with the required binary and the corresponding install scripts.
+The release will be packaged into two `.zip` archives, each with the required binary and the corresponding install scripts.